ahouse101/SW-Test/README.md

+# Requirements
+All files at this repo should reside at the DocumentRoot of a PHP-enabled web server with MySQL installed (with a database created called 'sw', and a user called 'sample' with password 'password' that has access to this database).

-# Instructions for use
+# Setup
 To set up, run the db/bootstrap/create_sweetwater_test.sql and db/bootstrap/populate_ship_date.sql files through MySQL to create/populate the test table and parse out expected shipping dates.
+Assuming the server is running, you should be able to navigate to localhost to see the report of comments by type.